-If you go on the assumption that this behaviour is attention based, consider first how much attention you are offering and then see if it’s positive or negative.
-Try if you can to up the positive attention levels for all the children.
-Watch for what they are doing right and notice.
-Make it sincere and notice for instance, when they are not fighting, even though those periods may be few and far between at first.
+If you go on the assumption that this behaviour is attention-based, consider first how much attention you are offering and then see if it’s positive or negative.
+Try if you can to increase the positive attention levels for all the children.
+Watch for what they are doing right and take notice.
+Make it sincere and notice, for instance, when they are not fighting, even though those periods may be few and far between at first.

 Next, at the same time as noticing when they are being good, explain that you will no longer put up with fighting.
-The odd romp you could look the other way for but explain the difference.
-Say that you will put them in time out (3 different mats or chairs…whatever) every time fighting occurs.
-Tell them it doesn’t matter who started it, all will have time out and stick with it, despite the obvious inconvenience at first.
-Consistency here is key as they will try you on for size (British expression).
-Be prepared to follow through with any discipline even if you are out shopping.
+You could ignore the odd romp, but explain the distinction.
+Say that you will put them in timeout (3 different mats or chairs, whatever) every time fighting occurs.
+Tell them it doesn’t matter who started it; all will take time out and stick with it, despite the obvious inconvenience at first.
+Consistency here is key, as they will try you on for size (a British expression).
+Be prepared to follow through with any discipline, even if you are out shopping.
 You’ll probably only need to do it once.
-Kids pick up things remarkably fast and they know when you are serious.
+Kids pick up things remarkably fast, and they know when you are serious.